fenago/katacoda-scenarios/learn-openshift/openshift-docker-overview/steps/2/text.md

 #### Docker Hub image details
 There we are able to see all the image tags available for us to pull from Docker Hub.
-There are ways to achieve the same goal using the docker search CLI command, which we are going to cover later in this book.
+There are ways to achieve the same goal using the docker search CLI command.
 `docker pull httpd:2.2.29`{{execute}}